Case study on use of motors and motor controllers

 Products adopted: AC motor IA180

-/Motor controller M type
+/NEOS controller M type

 In the Philippines, there are some four million three-wheeled taxis called tricycles that operate in the city streets.
 The air pollution caused by the taxis' exhaust gas has become a major social problem.
 The widespread adoption of electric three-wheeled taxis is imperative to solving the problem.
 Prozza Corporation is working to solve this problem by manufacturing and selling the Pecolo three-wheeled vehicle in the Philippines.
 Mr. Teranishi from Prozza's Public Relations Section shares the story of how Prozza ended up selecting Toyota Industries motors and motor controllers.